tobiasmaatita/project/PROCESS.md

 shows four levels of education and which share of the population has achieved a certain level.
 This is plotted throughout the years. **still to be fixed:** the words 'no data' are not always centered in the line graph div.
 (Fixed on day 13)

 ## Day 12 (Tue)
 Added a basic legend, but it is not yet exactly what i wanted.
 Added interactivity between the multiple line chart and the bar chart.
 This interactivity currently only works in one way: actions on the bar chart influence the line graph.
 I want to have a little bit of interactivity the other way around.
 Tomorrow, I will have to fix the final bugs such as text alignment and the transition of the titles in the line chart.
-Also, the colors of the highlight in the second datamap need to be changed: at the moment, this color is the same color as a color used in the map to indicate a certain degree of educational attainment.
+Also, the colors of the highlight in the second datamap need to be changed: at the moment, this color is the same color as a color used in the map to indicate a certain degree of educational attainment (fixed on day 13).

 ## Day 13 (Wed)
 Keeping the legend as they are.
 The fillkeys functions do not seem to work properly, will have to look at them.
+Fixed the fillKey problem.
+Implemented interactivity between the line graph and the bar chart.

+## Day 14 (Thu)
+Hackaton.

+## Day 15 (Fri)
+Adding text to the webpage.
+The site and visualisations are finished now. **To do:** Get the visualisations in different files.
+Keep in mind that some functions are shared by all visualisations, such as for instance the gridLine() function.
+If this function goes well when in a separate file, maybe one of the the lineScales() and scalesLines() functions could be removed.
+Also, comments in the datamaps.